celsiusnarhwal/RIL/docs/fontawesome/index.md

 styles are available for free[^2]; other styles require [Font Awesome Pro](pro.md).

 !!! tip
-    Solid is the component's default style and can also be used by calling `fa` directly:
+    Classic Solid is the component's default style and can also be used by calling `fa` directly:

     ```python
     import RIL as icons